-Oh, the dreaded Fall Back – the change in Daylight Savings Time that occurs each autumn that has parents of already-early wakers wanting to run for the hills.
+Oh, the dreaded Fall Back – the change in Daylight Saving Time that occurs each autumn that has parents of already-early wakers wanting to run for the hills.
 Good news!
-There ARE ways to manage Daylight Savings Time that will result in much less stress for your family.
+There ARE ways to manage Daylight Saving Time that will result in much less stress for your family.
 Here are some options, depending on your child’s current sleep patterns and how well he adapts to changes in his scheduling:

 OPTION ONE: STATUS QUO